gd-js/WEB-SECURITY/OVER_THE_WIRE/BANDIT_0_TO_33_SOLUTIONS.md

-# Over The Wire Wargames Solutions
+# Over The Wire Wargames Bandit Solutions

 _always use zsh shell!_